AI Exam

 - The modified Ferriman-Gallwey (mFG) score is used to assess hirsutism, grading 9 body areas (upper lip, chin, chest, upper/lower abdomen, thighs, back, arms, buttocks) from 0 (no hair) to 4 (frankly virile).

-- A total score ≥8 is considered abnormal in adult White women, while ethnic variations exist.
+- A total score ≥8 is considered abnormal in adult White women, though thresholds vary by ethnicity.

-- Virilising signs, such as male-pattern balding, increased muscle mass, deepening voice, or clitoromegaly, warrant evaluation for other causes of hyperandrogenism, such as androgen-secreting tumors.
+- Virilising signs—such as male-pattern balding, increased muscle mass, deepening voice, or clitoromegaly—warrant investigation for other causes of hyperandrogenism, including androgen-secreting tumours.

 Obesity and Central Adiposity